NTNU-aFerry/yaep_lib/yaep/README.md

-# Yet Another EfficientDet Pytorch
+# Yet Another EfficientDet Pytorch Library

 The pytorch re-implement of the official [EfficientDet](https://github.com/google/automl/tree/master/efficientdet) with SOTA performance in real time, original paper link: <https://arxiv.org/abs/1911.09070>

+## Install
+The library can be installed as a python package using pip install -e . from the root directory.

 ## Performance